-Netflix’s Cannon Busters Season 2 will continue the story of SAM, Philly the Kid, and Casey Turnbuckle if the streaming giant has anything to say about it.
+Cannon Busters Season 2 could continue the story of SAM, Philly the Kid, and Casey Turnbuckle if the streaming giant Netflix has anything to say about it.

 Critics herald the Cannon Busters anime as the perfect example of black Anime not only because of its characters but due to the anime’s creator LeSean Thomas.

 Thomas is not only the creator, but he’s also the director and executive producer for the Cannon Busters anime.
 Thomas wrote the scripts with the help of Natasha Allegri (Bee & Puppycat), Anne Toole (The Witcher), and Nilah Magruder (M.F.K.).
 Matt Wayne is the story editor.

 Manga Entertainment, Nada Holdings, and anime studio Satelight produced the Cannon Busters anime.

 French animator Thomas Romain is the character designer, but he also did the mechanical design for all of the mechas in the TV show.
 Romain has worked on a variety of anime, but his career in Japan started with co-directing Oban Star-Races.
 He’s also worked on Carole & Tuesday, Symphogear, and created the mechanical design for the Space Dandy anime.